 The Federal Bonding Program provides fidelity bonding for the first 6 months of employment for hard-to-place job applicants, such as those with a criminal history.
 The no-cost program provides employers with $5,000 worth of protection against losses.

 3. You promote diversity and inclusion at your business.

 Minorities disproportionately make up prison populations.
 According to the Sentencing Project, African-Americans are incarcerated in state prisons at 5.1 times the rate of whites, while Latinos are imprisoned at a rate that’s 1.4 times the rate of whites.

 Hiring those with criminal histories can expand the cultural diversity at your business.
 A 2018 report by McKinsey & Company found ethnic and cultural diversity is correlated with improved financial performance.
 Diversity hiring means you’ll add new experiences and perspectives to your workforce, which can strengthen teams and productivity.
 You can also promote inclusion at your business by hiring individuals with disabilities.

 Expanding employment practices to include individuals with criminal histories can benefit your manufacturing business.
 It promotes inclusion and can make your workplace culture more positive.
 It may even boost your business reputation with customers, increasing sales.
 The productivity, drive and effort these individuals bring to work can transform your organization.

 According to an IndustryWeek report on diversity and inclusion in manufacturers, partnering with a staffing company is a viable solution to improve inclusive hiring practices.
 Staffing solutions like the ones TERRA Staffing Group provides can help you attract and hire diverse candidates.

-Contact TERRA Staffing Group to let us know how we can help.
+Find one our branches today to let us know how we can help.